 Welcome!

-I have a secondary appointment in Viral Oncology.
-I am an avid supporter of the Infectious Diseases Fellowship Program, the Osler housestaff training program, and the Graduate Program in Immunology.
+I am an avid supporter of the Infectious Diseases Fellowship Program, the Osler Medical Residency program, and the graduate trainin programs in Immunology and Pharmacology and Molecular Sciences.
 In 1995-1996 I was the Assistant Chief of Service of the Janeway Firm of the Osler Medical Service at Johns Hopkins Hospital.
-In 2009 I was elected to membership in the American Society for Clinical Investigation, and as a Fellow of the Infectious Diseases Society of America.
+I am the Johns Hopkins representative and an elected member to the American Society for Clinical Investigation (ASCI).

 My interests are also reflected, in various ways, in the following profile tools (not sure which I like best yet):